How to Use This Calculator

 Provide your Science score from your second ACT attempt.

-The calculator displays ACT Superscore, Best Single Sitting score, and the best English, Math, Reading, and Science section scores with per-section gains.
+The calculator displays your ACT Superscore, Best Single Sitting score, and the best English, Math, Reading, and Science section scores.
+Review the 'Score Insights' panel for a detailed breakdown of your performance and potential gains.

 Example Calculation